saferpay/sndbx/texts/interfaces.md

 * Saferpay eCommerce
 * Saferpay Business

 It is extremely important to clarify before the implementation of Saferpay, whether an eCommerce licence or a business license is to be used, as they provide different functions.
 The Saferpay Business licence is an extension of the eCommerce licence.
-If you have any queries, please contact your relevant contractually appointed person.
+If you have any questions, please contact your relevant contractually appointed person.

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/LicenseOptions.png "License Options")

 <div class="info" style="min-height: 75px;">
   <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
-  <p><strong>Note:</strong> Inside the <a href="https://saferpay.github.io/jsonapi/">API-Specification</a>, all Business-Requests are marked with the additional <strong>Business License</strong> tag, to indicate, that they may only be used with Saferpay Business!</p>
+  <p>Inside the <a href="https://saferpay.github.io/jsonapi/">API specification</a>, all "Business" requests are marked with the additional <strong>Business License</strong> tag, to indicate that they may only be used with Saferpay Business.</p>
 </div><br />
 <div class="info" style="min-height: 75px;">
   <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>
-  <p><strong>Note:</strong> All Saferpay Test-Accounts do have Business activated by default, for evaluation purposes!</p>
+  <p>All Saferpay test accounts do have Business activated by default, for evaluation purposes.</p>
 </div>

 ## Example of a "missing Business license"-API error